aply333/SnippetFrontEnd/README.md

 > ​	After this I will need to read up on how to create right click context menu's.
 I would like to use those to implement assigning snippets to code.
 >
 > [Plural Sight Article](https://www.pluralsight.com/guides/how-to-create-a-right-click-menu-using-react)

+#### Experiment Notes:

+> <u>Handling Selection:</u>
+>
+> ​	The documentation says to use `onCursorChange` or `onSelectionChange`.
+>
+> : `onCursorChange` :
+>
+> ​	1.
+So far I see no difference between this and `onSelectionChange`.
+If that is the case I'll use `onSelectionChange` simply because the name better represents what I want to happen.
+>
+> : `onSelectionChange` :
+>
+>  	1. Returns a large object of information relevant to the selection.
+>       	1. I see within the log, there is a row/column value this might be how I can go about pointing to snippet data.
+>
+> 2. It can get a bit overwhelming using this option, but it might be more responsive to interaction.
+>    1. When Logging I am bombarding with each bit of selection.
+>    2. It may be better to just have code stored in a single item on the `code_tabe` on the backend.
+>       1. Looks like ace will note rows and columns, I could attach that information to the `snippet_table`.
+Hopefully this will also simplify how it is currently done, and make connections between them much easier, let ace handle the code and I just work off of it.
+>    3. I see a cursor object and an anchor object, I think this Is where I can find where the selection starts and ends.
+Another end point might be the "lead" value.
+>
+> : `markers`:
+>
+> 1. This will take an object.
+>
+> ```javascript
+> const exampleMarkerObject = [{
+> 	startRow: 0,
+>   startCol: 3,
+>   endRow: 3,
+>   endCol: 20,
+>   className:"SampleCSSClassName"
+> }]
+> ```
+>
+> 2. This is how I will be able to display connections between snippets and their code piece counter part.

 ---